 Grass communities were sampled at 28 sites in protected areas across the eastern half of South Africa between December 2014 and March 2015 (rainfall: 336 to 962 mm.yr-1), and five sites in the Serengeti National Park, Tanzania, in July 2016 (rainfall: 448 to 987 mm.yr-1; Fig. 1, Table S1).

-With the assistance of local managers, we identified sites that had been kept short (i.e. < 10 cm) continuously for a minimum of 10 years, predominantly by regular grazing, although most sites had likely met these criteria for much longer.
-This ensured that: 1) light competition had not been a factor shaping community assembly, 2) grass communities had sufficient time to become representative of these conditions (Cromsigt & Olff, 2008; Donaldson et al., 2017), and that 3) disturbance regimes mostly constituted grazing and trampling by grazers.
+With the assistance of local managers, we identified sites that had been kept short (i.e. < 10 cm) continuously for a minimum of 10 years, predominantly by frequent grazing, although most sites had likely met these criteria for much longer.
+This ensured that: 1) light competition had not been a factor shaping community assembly, 2) grass communities had sufficient time to become representative of these conditions (Cromsigt & Olff, 2008; Donaldson et al., 2018), and that 3) disturbance regimes mostly constituted grazing and trampling by grazers.
 Note that ten of the South African sites were located on airstrips or soccer fields within protected areas, and may thus occasionally have been mowed to keep them short.
 However, in all cases these sites would predominantly have been kept short by grazing by indigenous grazer species.
 Furthermore, two South African sites were located in communal grazing areas in the buffer zone of protected areas, and would predominantly have been grazed by cattle.

 Sampling protocols

 Sampling procedures characterised the grass species composition and grass growth forms at each site.
-Grass communities were sampled using 0.25 m2 quadrats distributed evenly through the heavily grazed habitat.
+Grass communities were sampled using 0.25 m2 quadrats distributed evenly through the frequently grazed habitat.
 Most sites had 30 quadrats but the minimum was 15 at one site where sampling was restricted by time.
 Full details of sampling areas and plot layout are provided in Table S1.
 Overall, the average distance between quadrats was ~12 m (range: 8 m to 15 m).

 All grass species occurring within a quadrat were identified in the field and verified at the National Herbarium in Pretoria, South Africa.
 For each grass species within a quadrat we recorded percentage aerial cover, median leaf table height (mm), culm orientation (lateral, decumbent, geniculate or upright), stolons (present or absent) and rhizomes (absent, short or long).
 Leaf table height was assessed visually as the approximate 80th quantile of leaf biomass, with the main bulk of the leaf canopy occurring below this height (Wigley et al. 2020).
 We classified short rhizomes as those that incrementally allowed an individual to expand the size of its base, forming a tuft, and long rhizomes as those facilitating the establishment of new ramets with spatially separate aboveground biomass.
 Percentage bare ground in each quadrat was recorded, and whether grazer dung was present or not.
 All data were collected by the same observer throughout the study.